gitify-app/gitify/README.md

 # Gitify [![github][github-image]][github-url] [![codecov][codecov-image]][codecov-url] [![downloads][downloads-image]][downloads-url]

 > GitHub Notifications on your menu bar.
 Available on macOS, Windows and Linux.
-Gitify Mobile has been deprecated in favor of the official [GitHub mobile app](https://github.com/mobile).
+Gitify Mobile has been deprecated in favour of the official [GitHub mobile app](https://github.com/mobile).

 ![Gitify](assets/images/press.png)

 ### Download

-You can download Gitify for **free** from the website [www.gitify.io](https://www.gitify.io/) or install it via [Homebrew Cask](http://brew.sh/)
+You can download Gitify for **free** from the website [www.gitify.io](https://www.gitify.io/) or install it via [Homebrew Cask](http://brew.sh/).

 ```shell
 brew cask install gitify